 PROPOSING A FULLY ONLINE SECTION OF AN EXISTING COURSE:

-2. Prior to scheduling an online section of an existing course, please submit the syllabus for the online version to firstname.lastname@example.org.
-The instructor should submit the syllabus at least one month before the scheduling deadline for a given term.
+2. Prior to scheduling an online section of an existing course, please complete parts A-C of the online course addendum (starting on page 8) in our Download Course Proposal Form (go to File -> Download).
+Also, submit the syllabus and a link to the learning environment for the online version to email@example.com.
+The instructor should submit the syllabus at least two months before the scheduling deadline for a given term.

-3. After submission, an Academic Affairs team member will reach out to the instructor to arrange a brief consultation with the FAS Office of Educational Technology staff to advise on any educational technoloy considerations.
+3. After submission, the FAS Office of Educational Technology staff will advise on any educational technology considerations.